 Maybe you’ve had this idea all wrong.
 Leading a tribe has nothing to do with being a celebrity or rock star or anything like that.
 It’s about digging deep into your craft and finding a way to help people.

-You can get the first lesson for free, plus some other stuff, sent to you when you join the email list.
-Not a bad deal.
+If you need some help with this, check out my free eBook, Every Writer Needs a Tribe.
 If you’ve been waiting to be picked or searching for the audience your words deserve, this is for you.